CLOSE X

 Registering for VAT means that you will now be due to charge an additional 20% fee on all your sales invoices.
 This might come as a surprise to your existing customers, so it’s important to keep them informed of the change ahead of time and fully aware of what to expect the next time you invoice a sale.

-Step four: Navigate the waiting period
+Step 4: Navigate the waiting period

 Your business should receive an official VAT registration certificate and number within 30 working days of registration.
 This will be sent directly to your online account, or via post to the agent that has registered on your behalf.